-In the paper, we developed an equivalent perturbation model that treats laser imprinting as target surface perturbation.
-The model reveals that the shift in the nonlinear onset time due to laser imprinting, when plotted against $\frac{\delta h_\text{tar}}{\delta h_\text{las}}$, exhibits a slope transition.
-This transition defines the imprinting sensitivity threshold as $\frac{\delta h_\text{tar}}{\delta h_\text{las}}=0.1$.
-Radiation-hydrodynamics simulations validate that when $\frac{\delta h_\text{las} }{\delta h_\text{tar}}\leq0.1$, the variation in the nonlinear onset time and adiabat at the start of the acceleration phase remains within 12\%, compared to simulations with only target perturbations.
+In the paper, we developed an equivalent perturbation model that treats laser-imprinted perturbations ($\delta h_\text{proxy}$) as target surface perturbation ($\delta h_\text{tar}(0))$.
+The model reveals a transition in the slope of the curve, that plots the shift in nonlinear onset time caused by laser imprinting against $\frac{\delta h_\text{proxy} }{\delta h_\text{tar}(0)}$.
+This transition defines the imprinting sensitivity threshold as $\frac{\delta h_\text{proxy} }{\delta h_\text{tar}(0)}=0.1$.
+Radiation-hydrodynamics simulations validate that when $\frac{\delta h_\text{proxy} }{\delta h_\text{tar}(0)}\leq0.1$, the variation in the nonlinear onset time and adiabat at the start of the acceleration phase remains within 12\%, compared to simulations with only $\delta h_\text{tar}(0)$.
 Moreover, the imprinting sensitivity is also supported by OMEGA experiments.
-These results indicate that joint control of laser and target perturbations, improving target quality when $\frac{\delta h_\text{tar}}{\delta h_\text{las}} \leq 0.1$ and laser smoothing otherwise, can support stable implosions for high-gain direct-drive inertial confinement fusion.
+These results indicate that joint control of laser and target perturbations can support stable implosions for high-gain direct-drive fusion.

 The paper is organized as follows.
-In Section II, an equivalent perturbation model is developed to quantify laser imprinting amplitude $\delta h_\text{las}$ and imprinting sensitivity in various implosion designs.
+In Section II, an equivalent perturbation model is developed to quantify laser imprinting amplitude and imprinting sensitivity in various implosion designs.
 In Section III, the model is validated using radiation-hydrodynamic simulations.
-The imprinting sensitivity is also supported by OMEGA experiments and it suggests joint control of laser and target perturbations.
+The imprinting sensitivity is supported by OMEGA experiments and suggests joint control of laser and target perturbations.
 In Section IV, we draw our conclusions.